cdl-geneseo/geneseo-dictionary/S/Swamp-Ass.md

 # Swamp Ass

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Swamp Ass

 Created by  Unknown User (olr2) on Apr 16, 2019

 (n.)
 The feeling of having a very sweaty ass.
 Source: Dictionary of Geneseo English 2019.
 (Root, Olivia (S-Z) 2019)